swiftlang/swift-foundation/Sources/FoundationEssentials/Documentation.docc/FoundationEssentials.md

 The Foundation Essentials package provides the most important types for everyday development:

-* Core types beyond those provided by the Swift standard library, such as ``Data``, ``Decimal``, and ``UUID``.
+* Core types beyond those provided by the Swift standard library, such as ``Data`` and ``UUID``.
 * Dates and time intervals.
 * An ``AttributedString`` type for strings with runs of metadata, such as styling information.
 * JSON encoding and decoding.
 * A ``URL`` type for network and local resources.

-Foundation Essentials provides these features without system dependencies, so developers can count on consistent behavior, regardless of platform.
+Foundation Essentials provides a canonical implementation of these types, so developers can count on consistent behavior, regardless of platform.

 ## Topics